paavininanda/Resume/README.md

-This is my resume which has been implemented from scratch.
+This is my responsive resume which has been implemented from scratch.